uw-vortex/VORTEX-handbook/03-communications.md

 *Unscheduled meetings*: Things come up!
 If you need to get in touch with Jason or another member of the lab, shoot them a message through Teams chat to see if they are online and they should be happy to have a quick chat.

 ### Mentorship Meetings
-In addition to weekly meetings and casual conversations, each student will be asked for one-on-one meetings with the PI once a month for a more formal mentorship structure.
+In addition to weekly meetings and casual conversations, each student will be asked for one-on-one meetings with the PI for a more formal mentorship structure.
 The goal of these meetings is to:
 * talk through difficulties or roadblocks in the lab;
 * to identify and work on individual strengths and weaknesses; and,
 * to ensure an open line of communication between the student and the PI.